 In some settings, discard experts

-In the early stage of a diagnostic or a quest for a solution, you want to be as collectively exhaustive as possible; that is, strive to maximize / refuse to satisfice.
-The only way to do this is to relax assumptions, to stop thinking in the same way as everyone does in that knowledge area.
+In the early stage of answering a question, you want to be as MECE as possible.
+Of special interest here is your pushing your thinking to be as collectively exhaustive as you can make it.
+(This is also called divergent thinking, striving to maximize / refusing to satisfice or preferring exploration over exploitation, depending on who you talk with).
+An important enabler of doing this innovative thinking is to relax assumptions, to stop thinking in the same way as everyone does in that knowledge area.

-Now, I’m not arguing against using experts; I’m arguing that you should know when to use their help.
-They are just another tool in your tool box, just make sure that you use them for the right task.
+Now, I’m not arguing against using experts; I’m arguing that you should know when you can best use them.
+Enlisting them is another tool in your toolbox, just ensure that you use it for fitting tasks.